Aaron Jones (running back): 2017 season

 After injuries to Ty Montgomery and Jamaal Williams, Jones came into the Thursday Night Football game against the Chicago Bears in Week 4.
 In the game, he had 13 carries for 49 yards and his first career rushing touchdown in the 35–14 victory.
 In Week 5 against the Dallas Cowboys, Jones tallied 19 carries for 125 yards.
-He also had one lone target, for a 9-yard gain.
+He also had one lone target, for a nine-yard gain.
 In the second quarter, Jones rushed up the middle for a seven-yard touchdown, which was the second touchdown of his career.
 In Week 7, against the New Orleans Saints, he had 17 carries for 131 yards and a touchdown.
 Overall, he finished his rookie season with 448 rushing yards (second on the team to fellow rookie Jamaal Williams, ninth among NFL rookies), a team-leading four rushing touchdowns, nine receptions, and 22 receiving yards.

 2018 season

 On July 3, 2018, Jones was suspended the first two games of the 2018 season for violating the NFL's Substance Abuse policy.
 On September 23, his first game back from his suspension, Jones rushed six times for 42 yards in a 31–17 loss to the Washington Redskins.
 The following week, in a 22–0 win over the Buffalo Bills, he had 11 rushes for 65 yards and a touchdown.
 He took over the starting duties in Week 6, though he continued to share carries with Williams and Montgomery.
 By Week 9, he had enough rushes to qualify for the NFL leaderboards and took over the top spot in yards-per-rush at 6.02.
 On November 11, he had 15 carries for a career-high 145 yards and two rushing touchdowns in a 31–12 Week 10 victory over the Miami Dolphins.
-The following week, he caught his first NFL receiving touchdown and ran for another in a 24–27 loss to Seattle.
+The following week, he caught his first NFL receiving touchdown and ran for another in a 24–27 loss to the Seattle Seahawks.
 In Week 12, he scored his fifth touchdown in three games on route to 93 total yards against the Minnesota Vikings.
 He suffered a knee injury in Week 15 and was placed on injured reserve on December 18, 2018.
 Overall, he finished the 2018 season with 728 rushing yards, eight rushing touchdowns, 26 receptions, 206 receiving yards, and one receiving touchdown.

 In his first two seasons, Jones' averaged 9 touches per game and a league-leading 5.5 yards per carry.